landtechnologies/marketing-test/README.md

 ## Considerations

 - We use a mixture of PHP, JS, HTML & CSS in the marketing team.
 However - with this technical test we are looking to prove that you can come in & hit the ground running with our PHP based marketing site.
-- Don't worry about styling.
-However, we are interested in seeing the data rendered in a meaningful way.
+- We are interested in seeing the data rendered in a meaningful way.
 - Don't forget to include any relevant documentation about how to run the app locally.
 - Please spend no longer than 2hrs working on this technical task.
 If you find yourself running out of time - feel free to capture your 'next steps' in a README with your submission.